Noel Fitzpatrick

-Noel Fitzpatrick is an Irish veterinary surgeon, based in Eashing, Surrey who came to prominence through the television programme The Supervet.
+Noel Fitzpatrick is an Irish veterinary surgeon, based in Eashing, Surrey, who came to prominence through the television programme The Supervet.

-Originally from Ballyfin, in Laois, Ireland, he moved to Guildford, Surrey, in 1993, where he is director and managing clinician at Fitzpatrick Referrals.
-His veterinary practice includes two hospitals specialising in orthopaedics and neurosurgery in Eashing, Surrey, and another specialising in oncology and soft tissue surgery in Guildford.
+Originally from Ballyfin, in County Laois, Ireland, he moved to Guildford, Surrey, in 1993, where he is director and managing clinician at Fitzpatrick Referrals.
+Fitzpatrick Referrals, based in Eashing, Surrey, specialises in orthopaedics and neurosurgery.
+He also leads the Fitzpatrick Institute for the Restoration of Skeletal Tissue (FIRST) at the same site.
+He previously founded a separate hospital specialising in oncology and soft tissue surgery in Guildford, which has since been bought out by the managing team and renamed.
 He is director of a number of biotechnology companies spun off from his practice.

 Academic career and research

 Fitzpatrick obtained his Bachelor of Veterinary Medicine from University College Dublin, in 1990.

 In November 2014, he was awarded the UCD Alumni Award for veterinary medicine.
 He was awarded an honorary doctorate by the University of Surrey for the concept of One Medicine: the advancement of human and animal treatments in tandem.
 He is an Associate Professor at the University of Florida School of Veterinary Medicine and Professor and founding member of Orthopaedics in the School of Veterinary Medicine at the University of Surrey.

 In 2017, he was presented with the Blaine Award by British Small Animal Veterinary Association for outstanding contributions to the advancement of small animal veterinary medicine and surgery.
 The award acknowledges him as the creator of more than 30 new techniques in the field.
+Fitzpatrick is the director of Fitzbionics, a team of bioengineers focussed on developing new implants and technologies in animals.

+In 2018, Fitzpatrick received an honorary Doctorate of Science from the University of Bath in recognition of his pioneering work in veterinary orthopaedics and neurosurgery, his leadership at Fitzpatrick Referrals, and his collaboration with the University on innovative surgical technologies aimed at improving both animal and human medicine.